 As a responsible owner, you’ll want to make sure your loveable little kitten stays happy and healthy.
-Vaccinations are especially important, as they’ll help protect her against diseases.
-Once your kitten’s had all her jabs, you'll know that she's got the best possible protection.
+Vaccinations are especially important, as they’ll help protect them against diseases.
+Once your kitten’s had all their jabs, you'll know that they've got the best possible protection.

 When to vaccinate

-If you’re picking up your kitten from a breeder or rescue organisation, ask for a copy of her medical history – you may find she’s already had most of these shots she needs.
+If you’re picking up your kitten from a breeder or rescue organisation, ask for a copy of their medical history – you may find they've already had most of these shots they need.

 Staying at home

 It takes up to a fortnight after vaccination for your kitten’s immunity to develop fully.
-During that time, make sure you keep her indoors.
+During that time, make sure you keep them indoors.

-Even though your kitten has been immunised, it’s still important that she gets a booster jab every year.
-Keep her vaccination certificates in a safe place – if you want to leave her in a cattery when she's older, they'll need to see them.
+Even though your kitten has been immunised, it’s still important that they get a booster jab every year.
+Keep their vaccination certificates in a safe place – if you want to leave them in a cattery when they're older, they'll need to see them.

-If you're planning on taking your kitten out of the country, leave plenty of time for her to have the right vaccinations.
+If you're planning on taking your kitten out of the country, leave plenty of time for them to have the right vaccinations.
 Speak to your vet for more advice about travelling abroad.